golang/proposal/design/text/12750-localization.md

 in ICU’s plural select and the "#" for substituting offsets).
 We can solve this with pipelines in templates and special interpretation for flag and verb types for the Format implementation of lists.
-* ICU does not support ‘<’ and ‘>’ selectors.
+* ICU's algorithm seems to prohibit the user of ‘<’ and ‘>’ selectors.

 #### Comparison to OS X

 OS X recently introduced support for handling plurals and prepared for support for gender.
-The data for selecting variants is stored in the a stringsdict file.
+The data for selecting variants is stored in the stringsdict file.
 This example from the referenced link shows how to vary sentences for "number of files selected" in English: